 You can then try to identify and remove the ransomware from your computer.
 However, even if you are able to remove the software, recovering your data is rarely possible without the key to decrypt it – therefore you will most likely have to make a decision whether or not to pay the ransom.
 If you decide not to pay the ransom, restoring your backed up data (provided that you have it) will allow you to make a fresh start.

-Best practice in case of any type of cyber attack, and this is especially the case with ransomware, is to ensure that you have a robust backup policy in place.
+Best practice in case of any type of cyber attack, and especially so with ransomware, is to ensure that you have a robust backup policy in place.

-If created and stored securely, regular backups of your business' critical data will allow you to:
+If managed securely, regular backups of your business' critical data will allow you to:

 - roll back to a version of your data prior to ransomware encryption